glueball-css/glueball/glueball/modules/max_width/readme.md

 ## Provided values
-The following sets of values determine the dynamic properties and selectors.
+The following values determine the dynamic properties and selectors.

-### Modifiers

-Selector  | Value
+Suffix  | Value
 --------- | ---------
 `0` | `0`
 `1` | `1rem`